Skip to main content

-Last Updated on 1st November 2023 Tax and pensions are two of the most complex factors for any individual planning to retire, access their lifetime savings, move abroad to another country, or make informed, intelligent decisions about the best way to manage their retirement assets.
+Tax and pensions are two of the most complex factors for any individual planning to retire, access their lifetime savings, move abroad to another country, or make informed decisions about the best way to manage their retirement assets.

-For example, although the standard 25% tax-free lump sum drawdown assumption is correct, from the 2023/24 tax year, that only applies to lump sums up to £268,250, and anything above that value will potentially be taxable.
+For example, although the standard 25% tax-free lump sum drawdown assumption is correct, this only applies to lump sums up to £268,275, and anything above that value will potentially be taxable.

 Pension Payments and Transactions That Attract UK Income Tax Obligations

-There are multiple aspects of pension contributions, drawdowns and transactions that can give rise to a tax liability, although this can depend on the type of pension scheme you have, your age, and other circumstances such as your country of residence and taxpayer jurisdiction.
+There are multiple aspects of pension contributions and drawdowns that can give rise to a tax liability.
+This may, though, depend on the type of pension scheme you have, your age at the point you access your pension, and other circumstances such as your country of residence and taxpayer jurisdiction.

 Examples include: